Need help with your Discussion

 God, Sin, And Consequences

-1. Explain how sin entered the world and analyze the implications and consequences of sin for the human condition, focusing on how this issue appears in the history, literature, and theology of the Old Testament.
+1. Explain how sin entered the world and analyze the implications and consequences of sin for the human condition, focusing on how this issue appears in the Old Testament’s history, literature, and theology.
 Identify New Testament teachings that align with Old Testament history, literature, and theology.

-2. Explain the classical theological notion of sin as a privation of the good, and show how this view is beneficial to understanding the biblical idea of sin.
+2. Explain the classical theological notion of sin as a privation of the good, and show how this view benefits understanding the biblical idea of sin.

 3. Explain how God is Creator and Redeemer as documented in the most significant passages of the Old and New Testament.